New! BD Essentials: Turn your team into growth advocates

 Activity tracking is used to make sure that those with BD responsibilities are being held accountable and doing the activities that, when done correctly, lead to improved win rates and revenue goals.

-Oftentimes, having these metrics as KPIs often leads to resentment.
+Often, having these metrics as KPIs often leads to resentment.
 Team members feel pressured to meet a set number of activities, and managers feel pressured to micro-manage ensuring those numbers are hit.

-But BD professionals understand that it’s not the number of engagements but the quality of engagement that’s important.
+Experienced business development professionals understand that it’s not the number of engagements but the quality of engagement that’s important.

 BD AND OPPORTUNITY PIPELINE METRICS

 Some of the most important business development KPIs are tied to the Opportunity Pipeline.
 A pipeline lets you track your opportunities from beginning to end.

 The pipeline stages are usually unique depending on the organization, but in the GovCon market, many are aligned with industry best practices, like the Shipley Capture Process.

 OPPORTUNITY PIPELINE SIZE

-Other metrics can be used to measure the effectiveness of the entire pipeline, e.g., the total value of qualified vs. unqualified opportunities.
+Other metrics can be used to measure the effectiveness of the entire pipeline, e.g., the Total Value of Qualified vs. Unqualified Opportunities.

 AVERAGE SIZE OF OPPORTUNITY IDENTIFIED